bale of plastic bottles for recycling.

 • Provide a financial incentive for waste management and recycling companies to promote rebate programs.

-• star icon Can recycling rebates help my business reduce waste and become more sustainable?
+• bin shapes icon Can recycling rebates help my business reduce waste and become more sustainable?

 Recycling rebates are designed to encourage businesses to recycle as much commercial waste as possible.
 They help companies think about their waste management strategy and ways to ensure recycling materials are separated from general waste and non-recyclable materials.
 Recycling commercial waste ensures your business operates more sustainably.